jaisler/PINNs/README.md

-# PIRFlow: Physics-Informed Reconstruction of Flow Field
+# PIRFlow

 ## Overview

-This repository provides a PyTorch framework for the physics-informed reconstruction of compressible flow fields from sparse and heterogeneous observations.
-It combines Physics-Informed Neural Networks (PINNs) with Graph Neural Network (GNN) architectures, enabling the governing Euler or Reynolds-averaged Navier–Stokes (RANS) equations to be imposed directly on irregular computational meshes.
+This repository provides a PyTorch framework for reconstructing compressible flow fields from sparse and heterogeneous observations.
+It combines physics-informed learning with Graph Neural Network (GNN) architectures, incorporating governing equations such as the Euler and Reynolds-averaged Navier–Stokes (RANS) equations directly into the learning process on irregular computational meshes.

-The primary objective is to solve an inverse problem for scramjet flows: reconstruct the complete flow field—including density, velocity, pressure, and relevant turbulence quantities—from limited measurements such as schlieren-derived density gradients, particle image velocimetry (PIV) data within the cavity, and discrete wall-pressure measurements.
-The framework aims to recover both the global shock-wave system and the local cavity dynamics, including the shear layer and recirculation region.
+The framework addresses inverse problems in which complete flow fields—including density, velocity, pressure, and turbulence quantities—are inferred from limited measurements or numerical data.
+Its objective is to recover complex global and local flow features, such as shock waves, boundary layers, shear layers, and recirculation regions, while remaining applicable to a broad range of compressible-flow configurations.

-The Euler formulation provides a controlled numerical benchmark for evaluating the reconstruction methodology, while the RANS formulation addresses a more experimentally representative problem.
-Ultimately, the project investigates how physical constraints and complementary measurement types can enable accurate and robust flow-field reconstruction when only sparse, incomplete, or noisy data are available.

 ## Features

-- PyTorch-based implementation
-- Support for steady compressible Euler equations and RANS-type formulations with effective viscosity
-- Support for MLP and GNN architectures
+- PyTorch framework supporting MLP and GNN architectures
+- Steady compressible Euler and RANS formulations
-- Supervised and physics-informed training modes
+- Supervised and physics-informed training with sparse CFD data and collocation points
-- Sparse data reconstruction from CFD samples
-- Collocation-point residual minimization
-- Input normalization and non-dimensionalization
+- Non-dimensionalization, input normalization, and positivity constraints
-- Positive constraints for density, pressure, and turbulent viscosity
-- Adam and L-BFGS optimization
-- Validation and test error metrics
+- Adam and L-BFGS optimization with validation and test metrics
-- Sampling utilities for CFD data and geometry-based points
+- Flexible sampling utilities for flow data and computational geometries
-- Full-mesh prediction on CFD meshes
-- VTK export of predicted flow fields and error fields
+- Full-mesh prediction, VTK export, and PyVista visualization of predicted fields and errors
-- Scaled absolute error post-processing
-- PyVista-based plotting of simulation, prediction, and error fields
-- Modular structure for networks, losses, residuals, sampling, metrics, plotting, and post-processing
+- Modular design for networks, physical residuals, losses, sampling, evaluation, and post-processing

 ## Project Structure